 Betsy Sleath, PhD, is the chair and George H. Cocolas Distinguished Professor of Pharmaceutical Outcomes and Policy at the UNC Eshelman School of Pharmacy.
 She is co-director of the Community Academic Resources for Engaged Scholarship core of the North Carolina Translational and Clinical Sciences Institute.
 She is Adjunct Professor of Health Policy and Management at the UNC Gillings School of Global Public Health.
 She is director of the Child Health Program at the Cecil G Sheps Center for Health Services Research, as well as a senior research fellow at Sheps.

-Most of her research focuses on: (a) physician-patient communication about medications and mental health issues, (b) ethnic/racial differences in medication use, and (c) health behavior and medication adherence.
-Her work in this area has been funded by NHLBI, NIA, NIMH, NEI, AHRQ, and the Bayer Institute for Health Communication.
-She received her PhD in sociology from the University of Wisconsin-Madison and a BS in pharmacy and a BA in sociology from the University of Connecticut.
+Most of her research focuses on provider-patient communication, engaging children and parents more in medication discussions during pediatric visits, and improving patient medication adherence and other health outcomes through interventions.
+Her work in this area has been funded by NHLBI, NIA, NIMH, NEI, AHRQ, PCORI, and the Bayer Institute for Health Communication.
+She received her PhD in sociology from the University of Wisconsin-Madison and her BS in pharmacy and BA in sociology from the University of Connecticut.